NHMDenmark/Species-OCR/README.md

 ### 1. Install dependencies

+**Python 10 is required to run these scripts.
+It is recommended to create a virtual environment, as shown below, and install Python 3.10 in this environment.**

 **Optional**: It is recommended to install dependencies in a python virtual environment.
 To create and activate a virtual environment, use:
 ```
 python -m venv venv